Python expectaton library

-> If you want to add your own matchers, sometimes the inverse doesn’t work automatically if you implement your expectations with multiple checks.
+If you want to add your own matchers, sometimes the inverse doesn’t work automatically if you implement your expectations as multiple consecutive checks.
 In that case the inverse matcher might assert the wrong thing, because the order of the checks doesn’t make sense in the inverted case.
 Should that happen, take a look at expect._assert_if_positive(), expect._assert_if_negative() and expect._is_negative().
 Be advised however, that good matchers should need this only very rarely.

-> Great error messages: pyexpect takes great care to ensure every aspect of experiencing an error is as concise and usefull as possible.
+Great error messages: pyexpect takes great care to ensure every aspect of experiencing an error is as concise and usefull as possible.
 All error messages have the same format that always starts with what is expected and then is customized by the matcher to pack as much information as possible.

 If you write your own assertion methods to enhance your unit testing, it’s quite easy to get long stack traces because the actuall assertion happens some stack frames down in one of the called matchers.